Let the platform do the work

 Schedulers automate the execution of custom and system processes, including database cleanup.
 You can view your schedulers in Admin > Schedulers.
 Some schedulers that run processes to help with storage are listed below, and you will want to ensure they are active.

-- Activity Stream Purger: This scheduler can help manage the number of activity stream records in the database.
+• Activity Stream Purger: This scheduler can help manage the number of activity stream records in the database if you have enabled Activity Streams.
 The scheduler is inactive by default and runs weekly on Sundays at 4:00 AM when enabled.
 This helps manage the size of the Activity Stream.

-Note: Most sandbox instances do not have cron enabled, which is required to run these schedulers.
-Refreshing your sandbox from production after the schedulers have run will help manage your sandbox storage.
+Please note that if you are managing your data in a sandbox, most sandbox instances do not have cron enabled, which is required to run these schedulers.
+It is recommended to contact Support to request enabling cron in your sandbox.
+Alternatively, you can refresh your sandbox from production after the schedulers have run to help manage your storage.
+However, this requires completing these actions in your production environment first, which is not recommended.

 Using the Data Archiver